2black0/praktik-sistem-kendali-cerdas/README.md

 # 📘 Intelligent Control System Practicum Jobsheets using Python

-Welcome to the official repository of **Control System Practicum Jobsheets**.
+Welcome to the official repository of **Intelligent Control System Practicum Jobsheets**.
 This project provides hands-on and beginner-friendly tutorials in Python for university-level students focusing on:

 - **Fuzzy Logic Control**
 - **Artificial Neural Networks (ANN)**